mcyork/ns1-proofpoint/readme.md

 - The script includes rate limiting with a 1-second delay between processing each zone to avoid hitting API rate limits.
 - Ensure your NS1 API key has the necessary permissions to manage DNS records for the specified zones.

+## TODO

+- Add error handling
+- Add support for Proofpoint SPF records
+- Add support for Proofpoint DKIM records
+- Add support for Proofpoint NS for the above if that's what they're using now.

 ## License

 This project is licensed under the MIT License.